buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.1.6 =
-* Performance - Lazy load images in Activity
+* Performance - Lazy loading for images in Activity
-* Performance - Lazy load images in Forums
+* Performance - Lazy loading for images in Forums
-* Performance - Lazy load images in Photos
+* Performance - Lazy loading for images in Photos
-* Performance - Lazy load images in Albums
+* Performance - Lazy loading for images in Albums

 = 1.1.5 =
 * Performance - Faster loading of Gravatar images on Members directory